Hypereutectic piston: Forged versus cast

 When a piston is cast, the alloy is heated until molten.
 It's then poured into a mold to create the basic shape.
 After the alloy cools and solidifies, it is removed from the mold and the rough casting is machined into its final shape.
 For applications which require stronger pistons, a forging process is used.

 In the forging process, the rough casting is placed in a die set while it is still hot and semi-solid.
 A hydraulic press is used to place the rough slug under tremendous pressure.
 This removes any possible porosity, and also pushes the alloy grains together tighter than can be achieved by simple casting alone.
 The end result is a much stronger material.

 Aftermarket performance pistons made from the most common 4032 and 2618 alloys are typically forged.

 Compared to both 4032 and 2618 alloy forged pistons, hypereutectic pistons have less strength.
 Therefore, performance applications using boost, nitrous oxide, and/or high RPMs, forged pistons (made from either alloy) are preferred.
-However, hypereutectic pistons experience less thermal expansion than forged pistons.
-For this reason, hypereutectic pistons can run a tighter piston to cylinder clearance than forged pistons.
-This makes hypereutectic pistons a better choice for stock engines, where longevity is more important than ultimate performance.
+However, hypereutectic pistons experience less thermal expansion than 2618 alloy forged pistons.
+For this reason, hypereutectic pistons can run a tighter piston to cylinder clearance than 2618 alloy forged pistons.
+This makes hypereutectic pistons a common choice for stock engines.
 Some vehicles do use forged pistons from the factory.
 Dodge Vipers used forged pistons from 1992-1999 model years, then switched to hypereutectic.
 The last generation of Vipers (2013-2017) used forged pistons.
 All Honda S2000s use forged pistons.